calint/platformio-bam/src/game/README.md

 * see `objects/README.md`

 ## game_state.hpp
-* included by game objects that access game state
-* included by `main.hpp` after the game objects
+* included by `main.hpp` before the game objects
-* provides a way for game objects to share data with `main.hpp`
+* provides a way for game objects to share data with `main.hpp` without circular references
 * used in `main_on_frame_completed` to solve circular reference issues

 ## resources/*